Transfer Student Application Process

 Detailed Portfolio Requirements (B.F.A. applicants only)

-The portfolio items below are to be uploaded to the Media section of Slideroom:
+Both the portfolio requirements below are to be uploaded to the media section of Slideroom.

 - Five or more samples of creative work in various media